 The ISEE (Independent School Entrance Exam) is a standardized test used by some independent high schools, middle schools, and elementary schools in the admissions process.
 Such schools typically evaluate ISEE scores along with school transcripts, teacher recommendations, student essays, personal interviews, parent statements, and other criteria.

 The ISEE is split into different levels, based on grade level at entry:

-To provide additional testing options during and after the COVID-19 pandemic, ERB has added a remotely proctored at-home ISEE option for students entering grades 5–12 and testing in the U.S or Canada.
+To provide additional testing options, ERB has added a remotely proctored at-home ISEE option for students entering grades 5–12 and testing in the U.S or Canada.
 Registration for the ISEE Online at Home is available by selecting an "ERB At Home" administration.